 - How the injury could affect them in the future

 These are just a few examples.
-If you would like to discuss broken tibia and fibula compensation, or other broken bone compensation amounts with our team, call on the number above.
+Wuld you like to discuss broken tibia and fibula compensation?
+Or talk about other broken bone compensation amounts with our team?
+Call on the number above.

 Who could claim a broken leg insurance payout?